rapidlybuilt/baking_rack/README.md

 ### Why one more Ruby static webpage generator?

+`BakingRack` is a narrowly-focused library, not an all-encompassing framework.

-Ruby already offers many static website generators (Jekyll, Middleman, Nanoc, Bridgetown, etc), but they are all frameworks that dictate how your site is organized. `BakingRack` isn't interested in how your site is organized, just that it's [a Rack app](https://github.com/rack/rack/). `BakingRack` is a narrowly-focused library, not an all-encompassing framework.
+Jekyll, Middleman, Nanoc, Bridgetown, etc are all frameworks that dictate how your site is organized. `BakingRack` isn't interested in how your site is organized, just that it's [a Rack app](https://github.com/rack/rack/).

 ## Getting Started